Tips for new build homes

 Whether you want to place your heating system in the basement, kitchen or loft, we can supply the right solution for your home.

 Modern heating systems are built with space in mind – maximising performance and using minimal space.
-When considering larger houses and commercial buildings with larger output gas boilers, hot water cylinders and heat pump systems these are often stored in basements, garages, or purpose built utility rooms.
+When considering larger houses and commercial buildings with larger output gas boilers, hot water cylinders and heat pump systems are often stored in basements, garages, or purpose-built utility rooms to reduce footprint and maximise available living space.

 A good place for a gas-fired condensing boiler with solar support is in the loft, particularly when considering a compact Vaillant condensing boilder.
 This reduces the distance between the panel and boiler and therefore reduces heat loss.